- by Kylie

 I recommend hiring a professional wallpaper installer - it's quite an art form to get it right.
 The glue is important - commercially available, high quality glue makes a huge difference.
 Using a professional installer will get you the most professional outcome, and it's worth every penny.

-Unlike traditional wallpaper, there’s no need for paste.
+Unlike traditional wallpaper, there’s no need for glue (or paste) to install it.

-The wallpaper has a backing sheet that you can peel off slowly, and press it to the wall, smoothing and peeling as you go.
+'Peel and stick' wallpaper is essentially a giant sticker.
+It has a backing sheet that you can peel off slowly, as you press the wallpaper to the wall, smoothing and peeling as you go.
 Each panel is self-adhesive and repositionable so if you don't get the alignment right on the first go, don't panic!
 Just try again until you get it right.
 It sure takes the pressure off.
 I recommend getting a second pair of hands to help.
 While it can be installed solo, it will be easier and faster with two people.

 The downside?
 Peel and stick wallpapers don't adhere to everything.
 In fact, they don't apply well to walls with some paints (especially 'Wash and Wear' paints that are popular here in Australia), because these paints can have surfactants in them that will prevent the wallpaper sticking to the paint.
 So steer clear of using peel and stick wallpapers over any painted walls that may have teflon in them.